Outlook to the 2012 season - doing the first repairs 2012

 The 67 is back with a "New" Front Suspension!

-Today I picked up my 1967 Cadillac DeVille from American Special Parts - the shop where all my repairs and restoration work is done when I can´t do them for myself.
+Today I picked up my 1967 Cadillac DeVille from the shop where all my repairs and restoration work is done when I can´t do them for myself.

 The car got a complete new front suspension including all bushings, ball joints and paint.
 Some of the old bushings already fell apart.
 As everything was apart we also did the complete front brakes.

 Also the radiator was fixed and the car got a new ignition lock which I removed from a 67 limousine at a junkyard in California last year.
-Also the turn signal switch was finally fixed after it was broken 3 years ago...
+Also the turn signal switch was finally fixed after it broke 3 years ago...

-The car is in spectacular condition now and with the new suspension it drives like a brand new car - I could not imagine that the difference would be that big.
+The car is in spectacular condition, now and with the new suspension it drives like a brand new car - I could not have imagined that the difference would be that big.

 Comments